deepsearch-dcd/vqa/util/README.md

 Before `trainer:train(trainset, testset)` you can modify some variables of SGDTrainer to adjust the behaviour of it.

-* SGDTrainer.lr - Learning Rate.
+* lr - Learning Rate.
-* SGDTrainer.maxEpoch
+* maxEpoch
-* SGDTrainer.displayIter - The interval of Iteration to display loss and accuray.
+* displayIter - The interval of Iteration to display training loss and accuray.
-* SGDTrainer.snapshotIter - The interval of Iteration to save the model.
+* snapshotIter - The interval of Iteration to save the model.
+* testIter = The interval of Iteration to test the model.
-* SGDTrainer.snapshotPrefix - The model save as `[Prefix}_[Iteration].t7`.
+* snapshotPrefix - The model save as `[Prefix]_[Iteration].t7`.
+* quiet - If be true, trainer won't print any thing.
+* visualPath - Where the diagram to be saved.

+Display, test and snapshot can be disabled by set `nil` on `displayIter`, `testIter` and `snapshotIter` respectively.
+Some examples can be found in `train` directory.

-The second argument of SGDTrainer:train() is optional, if given, the trainer will display the accuray in testset after each epoch.
+The second argument of SGDTrainer:train() is optional, if given and `testIter` not `nil`, the trainer will display the accuray in testset after each epoch.

-# util
+# util.lua

 Some useful tools.